MG Hector is available in 4 trim levels – Style, Super, Smart and Sharp – priced between Rs 12.18 lakh and Rs 16.88 lakh.

 MG Hector Exterior

+The black plastic cladding can be seen all-around the body, while the ORVMs are fitted to turn indicators.
+The dual pane panoramic sunroof is exclusively offered on the range-topping Sharp trim.
 With respect to dimensions, the MG Hector measures similar to the Baojun 530.
 That means, it’s 4,655mm long, 1,835mm wide and 1,760mm tall with a wheelbase of 2,750mm.
 It comes with a ground clearance of 192mm.
-With such figures, it will be the biggest vehicle in its segment.
-Though, its width is around 59mm less than the Tata Harrierr.
+With these figures, it becomes the biggest vehicle in its segment.
+Though, its width is around 59mm less than the Tata Harrier.

 MG Hector Interior